Aldo Braibanti: Years in Rome

-The Braibanti trial
+Braibanti trial

-In Rome Braibanti continued his cultural and artistic activities collaborating with his friend Giovanni Sanfratello, a 23-year-old man he had met during the period in Castell'Arquato: "I moved to Rome, and Giovanni Sanfratello accompanied me, because by coming to Rome he could better defend himself from the pressures of his father, due to religious, ideological and political differences.
+In Rome, Braibanti continued his cultural and artistic activities collaborating with his friend Giovanni Sanfratello, a 23-year-old man he had met during the period in Castell'Arquato: "I moved to Rome, and Giovanni Sanfratello accompanied me, because by coming to Rome he could better defend himself from the pressures of his father, due to religious, ideological and political differences.
 The Sanfratellos, from Piacenza, were ultra-conservative and could not accept that their son could choose a life so different from their own".

-On October 12, 1964, Ippolito Sanfratello, Giovanni's father, filed a complaint with the Rome Public Prosecutor against Braibanti.
-The accusation was plagiarism of the mind, a medieval concept used as a repressive tool in the fascist legal code.
-Braibanti was accused "enslaving the mind of another man for his evil purposes.”
-During the investigative phase, the family of the young man arranged for his kidnapping.
-A citizen of legal age was forcefully abducted, locked up in a psychiatric hospital, and subjected to multiple electric and insulin shocks.
+On 12 October 1964, Ippolito Sanfratello, Giovanni's father, filed a complaint with the Rome Public Prosecutor against Braibanti.
+The accusation was plagio, i.e., mental manipulation or psychological subjugation, a crime introduced by the fascist legal code.
+Braibanti was accused of "enslaving the mind of another man for his evil purposes.”
+During the investigative phase, Giovanni's family had the young man (who was legally of age) forcefully abducted, locked up in a psychiatric hospital, and subjected to multiple electric and insulin shocks.
 He was kept in isolation from friends and lawyers.
 Despite such violent treatment, he refused to accuse Braibanti or admit to having received physical or psychological coercion.
 Giovanni was discharged after 15 months of internment, with a series of clauses that ranged from the obligatory domicile in his parents' home to the prohibition of reading books that were less than a hundred years old.
 In spite of everything, Giovanni Sanfratello declared at the trial that he "had not been subjugated by Braibanti."